Find out which is the best VPN to use Facebook and unlock all censored websites in China and in other countries.

 What is a VPN and how does it work?

 There are tons of VPNs out there.
 Some of them are free while others offer a free trial after which you have to pay.
 I usually tell my friends NOT TO GET a free VPN.
 Why?
 For the simple reason that you get what you pay for… There is a reason if some VPNs are free and others are not.
-Developing a secure protocol, designing the App, setting up dozens of servers worldwide, granting speed and privacy to all the users and running all the system takes time and thousands of hours of work of professional developers.
-This work it’s done by developers that want to be paid for their great job.
-To put it short if you want the best VPN you have to pay for it, but those money are definitely well spent.
+Developing a secure protocol, designing the App, setting up dozens of servers worldwide, granting speed and privacy to all the users, and running all the system takes time and thousands of hours of work of professional developers.
+This work it’s done by developers that will have to be paid.
+If a VPN is free it usually means that makes money by selling your private info gathered while using it.

 Whichever VPN you chose don’t forget to get your VPN BEFORE entering in China: most of the websites of the VPN providers are censored too so it can be more difficult to access them, though not impossible as you can read later.